 Visit the Pont Neuf in Paris

 The Pont Neuf is one of the bridges along the Seine River in Paris.
-With a total length of 232 meters, the Pont Neuf spans the Seine River, and it connects the first arrondissement to the sixth.
+With a total length of 232 meters, the Pont Neuf spans the Seine River, and it connects Ile de la Cité to the first and sixth arrondissements.

-The Pont-Neuf – ‘New-Bridge’ in French –, is actually the oldest bridge in Paris, dating back from the early 17th century.
+The Pont-Neuf – ‘New Bridge’ in French –is actually the oldest bridge in Paris, dating back to the early 17th century.
 With such a long history, it’s no wonder that there are so many curious facts about this beautiful bridge!

 Here are 15 of our favorite interesting facts about the Pont Neuf in Paris that you (probably) didn’t know: